Project

 I know the scope of this is completely different from what is being talked here, but I believe this will help in putting down some requirements where tasks are assigned to groups.

-Updated by Tim M almost 15 years ago
+Updated by Tim M about 15 years ago

 Mohan Varma wrote: